pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

     !!! note "Configuration"
         See [the documentation](https://minikube.sigs.k8s.io/docs/handbook/config/) for more details on configuring minikube.

 1. Start the cluster.
 Optionally you can include a profile flag (`--profile <name>`).
-Naming the cluster enables you to run multiple minikube clusters simultaneously, if so desired.
+Naming the cluster enables you to run multiple minikube clusters simultaneously.
 If you use a profile name, you will need to include it on other minikube commands.
     ```sh
-    minikube start --addons=ingress
+    minikube start --addons=ingress --kubernetes-version=v1.28.3
     ```

     Output: